emceeaich/what-is-emma-working-on/README.md

 * Firefox for Android Triage
   - [ ] Find cut-off date for stale bugs
   - [ ] Get Firefox for Android::GekkoView moved to GekkoView::General
-* [ ] :mdaly's request to move inactive bugs in DOM to P5
+* [x] :mdaly's request to move inactive bugs in DOM to P5

 ## Immediate Backlog

+* Feature Tracking For Firefox
+  - [ ] Draft Process for Eng.
+Leads
+  - [ ] Settle on scope w.r.t. mobile
 * `backlog` flag
   - [ ] disable in new bugs (July 2nd)
 * Performance Team